gilt/tech-blog/_posts/2017-01-03-instant-voucher-serverless.md

 From our development exerience using AWS Step Function we discover some limitations of this service.

-First of all it does not provdie a 'Map' state which ideally can take a list of objects and transform it to another list of result objects.
+First of all it lacks of a feature like 'Map' state which ideally can take a list of input objects and transform it to another list of result objects.
 In our case, an order object can 'spawn' a list of orders depending on the items it include in.
 Unfortuntely SF does not offer a State type that can map a dynamic number of elements.
 We eventually make the workaround by creating a **order-pre-processing** Step Function and make it call **order-processing** Step Function multiple times to process those 'spawned' orders.

 Secondly we hope AWS can provide versioning/aliasing for Step Function so we can gain immutability out of the box instead of forcing immutability on our side.
 Any support for blue/green deployment would be even better.

-Also we expect AWS to provide better filtering/searching abilities on Step Function dashboard so we can gain some fundamental data analytics of historical executions.
+Also we expect AWS to provide better filtering/searching abilities on Step Function dashboard so we can gain some fundamental data analytics from historical executions.

 ### Future Work
 From architecture perspective, we are trying to standardise continous delivery process for our serverless components.
 At the moment what we have is "poor man's CI/CD" - some bash/node scripts which use AWS sdk's CloudFormation api to provision resources.
 There are varioius tools available either from AWS or serverless community such as [Terraform](https://www.terraform.io/), [CodePipeline](https://aws.amazon.com/documentation/codepipeline/) we are trying to integrate to provide a frictionless process to production.